Happy Valley AA: 1970s – 2000s

 Happy Valley finished near the top of the table many times during this decade but were never able to finish as champions.
 In 1988–89, however, the club finally won the league for the first time since 1965.

 With the success of Eastern and other company sponsored teams in the early '90s, Happy Valley were only able to achieve mid table finishes.
 By the middle of the decade, Eastern decided to rebuild with a young squad following their relegation and the company sponsored teams withdrew from the league.
-This allowed Happy Valley to enjoy their greatest run of success to date, winning four league titles, two Hong Kong FA Cups and three Senior Shields between 1997–2004.
+This allowed Happy Valley to enjoy their greatest run of success to date, winning four league titles, two Hong Kong FA Cups and three Senior Shields between 1997 and 2004.
 The team was led by notable players such as Cheung Sai Ho, Fan Chun Yip, Gerard, Lee Wai Man and Poon Yiu Cheuk.

 At the conclusion of the 2008–09, chairman Pui Kwan Kay announced that Kwong Hiu Ming had been hired as Director of Football.
 His hiring led to a decision to restructure the football club, so as to reduce to the operational budget down to $3 million HKD.
 All players, with the exception of the three foreign players Ling Cong, Ciu Lin and Godfred Karikari were released and cheaper, younger players were signed.

 In January 2010, several players boycotted training due to salary arrears.
 During the same year on 5 May, the ICAC arrested Ling Cong, Niu Jianlong, Wu Haopeng, Yu Yang and one other former player on suspicion of bribery and match fixing.
 Ling, Niu, and Wu were later released and all have claimed that they were not arrested, but rather, brought in for questioning in order to assist in the investigation.
 Yu Yang pleaded guilty to one count of offering an advantage to an agent and was sentenced to 10 months in jail.
 He was later banned for life by the HKFA following a Disciplinary Task Force meeting.
 The 60th anniversary of the club ended unceremoniously as the club finished at the bottom of the table, relegating them to the Second Division following a 40-year run in the top flight.